tsgates/arch-wiki-markdown/wiki/Mutt.md

 Installing
 ----------

-Install mutt, available in the Official Repositories.
+Install mutt, available in the official repositories.

 Optionally install external helper applications for an IMAP setup, such as offlineimap and msmtp.